vb000/Waveformer/README.md

 ### Dataset

 We use [Scaper](https://github.com/justinsalamon/scaper) toolkit to synthetically generate audio mixtures.
-Each audio mixture sample is generated on-the-fly during training or evaluation, using Scaper's `generate_from_jams` function on a `.jams` specification file.
-We provide the `.jams` specification files for all training, validation and evaluation samples (in the step 3 below).
+Each audio mixture is generated on-the-fly, during training or evaluation, using Scaper's `generate_from_jams` function on a [`.jams`](https://jams.readthedocs.io/en/stable/) specification file.
+We provide (in the step 3 below) `.jams` specification files for all training, validation and evaluation samples used in our experiments.
 The `.jams` specifications are generated using [FSDKaggle2018](https://zenodo.org/record/2552860) and [TAU Urban Acoustic Scenes 2019](https://dcase.community/challenge2019/task-acoustic-scene-classification) datasets as sources for foreground and background sounds, respectively.
 Steps to create the dataset:

 1. Go to the `data` directory: